snap-adu-logo-color

 According to section 703.2 of the California Plumbing Code, there is a limit to the total fixture units that can be connected to a cleanout or a specific sewer line.
 If you were to connect the sewer lines of your ADU to the cleanout at the back of the primary dwelling unit, it would result in a total fixture unit count that exceeds the allowed limit.

 Exceeding the fixture unit limit can cause problems with the proper functioning of your plumbing system.
-It may lead to issues like blockages, backups, or inadequate drainage, which can be inconvenient and potentially damage the plumbing system.
+It may lead to issues like blockages, backups, or inadequate drainage, which can be inconvenient and potentially damage the ADU plumbing system.

 To ensure that your plumbing system works efficiently and meets the plumbing code requirements, it’s essential to follow the guidelines and restrictions set by the California Plumbing Code.
 This usually means avoiding connections that exceed the maximum fixture unit limit and ensuring that each plumbing fixture is properly connected to the appropriate pipes or sewer lines.